Earthplace Preschool Policies and Procedures

 Lunch box suggestions

 Because many of our students eat lunch at school, the State of Connecticut has asked us to recommend a nutritious lunch for your children.
-We want to make Lunch Club a happy, successful experience for your child.
+We want to make lunch a happy, successful experience for your child.
 Over the years we have found that there are a few guidelines that help with this process:

 - Please use an insulated lunch box with an ice pack.
 (The use of ice packs is a State regulation that must be adhered to.)
 Please do not send a plastic or paper bag.

 - Please send utensils and napkins with your child’s lunch each day.